QubitProducts/dataflow_launcher/README.md

 - `required.max_num_workers`: The maximum number of workers the flow will scale up to.
 - `required.streaming`: The mode of dataflow running: true - streaming, false - batch.
 Default: `true`
 - `required.worker_type`: The type of dataflow workers.
 Default: `n1-standard-1`
+- `required.runner`: The runner the job will work with.
+This will tie into the Dataflow/Beam version you're using.
+Default: `DataflowPipelineRunner`
 - `required.log_level`: Log level for the job.
 Default: `INFO`

 ### Pom Configuration ##